Definition: clinical sx consistent w ACS w ECG features including any of:

 - right ventricle (RV)

-- supplies the inferior wall, ventricular septum, and posteromedial papillary muscle.
+- The PDA supplies the inferior part of the ventricular septum and the posteromedial papillary muscle.

 - LAD (Left Anterior Descending Artery):